mineadmin/doc-v3/docs/en/guide/start/deployment.md

 ### Service Deployment

-Generally, in modern server-side applications, deployment is usually done using Docker.
-MineAdmin also provides an out-of-the-box [Dockerfile](https://github.com/mineadmin/MineAdmin/blob/master/Dockerfile) to allow for quick service deployment.
-In some cases, you may need to deploy directly on a server.
-Below are two deployment methods to get you started quickly.
+Generally, in modern server-side applications, deployment is typically handled using Docker.
+MineAdmin also provides an out-of-the-box [Dockerfile](https://github.com/mineadmin/MineAdmin/blob/master/Dockerfile) to enable quick service deployment.
+In some cases, bare-metal deployment on a server may be required.
+Below are two deployment methods for quick setup.

 #### Direct Deployment on a Server

 If you need to deploy MineAdmin directly on a server, the server must meet the following system requirements:

 ::: tip
-Please search for relevant tutorials on installing PHP and its extensions, as this will not be explained here.
+Please refer to other tutorials for PHP and extension installations, as they are not covered here.
 :::

 * PHP >= 8.1